The Clear Edge

 From 4 accepted Quadrant 1 prospects:

-3 closed (75% close rate)
+• 3 closed (75% close rate)

-$11,400/month new revenue
+• $11,400/month new revenue

-Average time to close: 9 days (fast because strong fit)
+• Average time to close: 9 days (fast because strong fit)

-Client management time: 8 hours/week for all 3 (efficient)
+• Client management time: 8 hours/week for all 3 (efficient)

-Total client base after replacing poor fits:
+Total client base after replacing poor fits

-8 great-fit clients: $28,800/month
+• 8 great-fit clients: $28,800/month

-2 acceptable-fit clients: $6,600/month (existing clients finishing contracts)
+• 2 acceptable-fit clients: $6,600/month (existing clients finishing contracts)

-Total: $35,400/month from 10 clients
+• Total: $35,400/month from 10 clients

-Weekly time breakdown:
+Weekly time breakdown

-Client work: 28 hours (delivery)
+• Client work: 28 hours (delivery)

-Client management: 9 hours (down from 14)
+• Client management: 9 hours (down from 14)

-Prospect calls: 5 hours
+• Prospect calls: 5 hours

-Total: 42 hours (down from 52)
+• Total: 42 hours (down from 52)

 Impact:

-Revenue: $38K to $35.4K (-7% temporary dip from declining bad fits)
+• Revenue: $38K to $35.4K (−7% temporary dip from declining bad fits)

-Weekly hours: 52 to 42 (-19% time)
+• Weekly hours: 52 to 42 (−19% time)

-Effective hourly rate: $29/hour to $42/hour (+45% efficiency)
+• Effective hourly rate: $29/hour to $42/hour (+45% efficiency)

-Client satisfaction: 88% to 96% (serving better-fit clients)
+• Client satisfaction: 88% to 96% (serving better-fit clients)

-Referrals: 0 to 4 in 90 days (happy clients refer)
+• Referrals: 0 to 4 in 90 days (happy clients refer)

-Energy: Self-reported “exhausted” to “sustainable”
+• Energy: Self-reported “exhausted” to “sustainable”

-By month 4, referrals from great-fit clients filled the pipeline.
 She accepted 2 more Quadrant 1 clients, hit $41,400/month, worked 44 hours weekly, and maintained 95% satisfaction.
-The business became sustainable because the qualification became systematic.

-The Qualification Questions That Actually Matter
+The Client Qualification Questions That Actually Predict Fit And Implementation

 Here are the exact questions that reveal fit beyond the 5-question scoring system.
 Use these to triangulate and verify scores.

-For awareness verification:
+For awareness verification

 “What have you tried already to solve this?”

-If they’ve tried 3+ approaches and can articulate why each failed, they understand the problem deeply.
-If they say “nothing yet” or “just thinking about it,” they’re at the exploration stage - low awareness.
+• If they say “nothing yet” or “just thinking about it,” they’re at the exploration stage with low awareness.

-For motivation verification:
+For motivation verification

 “Who else in your organization cares about fixing this?”

-If multiple stakeholders are aligned and pushing for a solution, motivation is real.
-If they say “just me” or “I’m trying to convince my team,” you’ll face internal resistance that kills implementation.
+• If they say “just me” or “I’m trying to convince my team,” you’ll face internal resistance that kills implementation.

-For follow-through verification:
+For follow-through verification

 “Show me your calendar for the next 30 days.”

-Implementers have time blocked for implementation.
-Non-implementers have fully booked calendars with no space for new initiatives.
-If they can’t find 5-10 hours weekly for your work, they won’t implement, regardless of motivation.
+• If they can’t find 5–10 hours weekly for your work, they won’t implement, regardless of motivation.

-For capability verification:
+For capability verification

 “What does success look like 90 days from now?”

-If their success criteria match what you deliver, you have capability.
-If they want outcomes you can’t deliver or don’t measure, a capability mismatch exists.
+• If they want outcomes you can’t deliver or don’t measure, a capability mismatch exists.

-For energy verification:
+For energy verification

 “What’s your communication style and how do you prefer to work with service providers?”

-If their answer matches your style (weekly check-ins vs. monthly reviews, Slack vs. email, high-touch vs. hands-off), energy fit exists.
-If mismatched, every interaction will create friction.
+• If their answer matches your style (weekly check-ins vs. monthly reviews, Slack vs. email, high-touch vs. hands-off), energy fit exists.

-Advanced Applications and Edge Cases
+Advanced Client Fit Matrix Applications And Edge Cases

 Edge Case 1: Quadrant 2 clients who grow into Quadrant 1